andlo/ZZZtheia-ide-skill/README.md

 ## Warning
 This skill will not install if there isnt enough free diskspace.
 This is mainly because the skill needs Gb swapfile to compile and run.
-The instal will try to encrease swapfilesize if there is enough (more than 5 Gb) free space on the ssd card.

 Be aware that mark_1 came with only  a 4 GB ssd card.
 So if you hassnt changed that, the skill will not install or run.